Interface force field: Origin

 IFF was developed by Hendrik Heinz and his research group in 2013, based on preliminary work dating back to 2003 that includes a new rationale for atomic charges, use of energy expressions, interpretation of parameters, and a series of outperforming force field parameters for minerals, metals, and polymers.
-The force fields covered new chemical space and were one to two orders of magnitude more accurate than prior models where available, with apparently no restrictions to extend them further across the peridic table.
+The force fields covered new chemical space and were one to two orders of magnitude more accurate than prior models where available, with apparently no restrictions to extend them further across the periodic table.

 As early as in the late 1960s, interatomic potentials were developed, for example, for amino acids and later served the CHARMM program.
 The fraction of covered chemical space was small, however, considering the size of the periodic table, and compatible interatomic potentials for inorganic compounds remained largely unavailable.
 Different energy functions, lack of interpretation and validation of parameters restricted modeling to isolated compounds with unpredictable errors.
 Assumptions of formal charges, a lack of rationale for Lennard-Jones parameters and even for bonded terms, fixed atoms, as well as other approximations often led to collapsed structures and random energy differences when allowing atom mobility.
 A concept for consistent simulations of inorganic-organic interfaces, that formed the basis of IFF, was first introduced in 2003.

 A major obstacle was the poor definition of atomic charges in molecular models, especially for inorganic compounds, due to reliance on quantum chemistry calculations and partitioning methods that may be suitable for field-based but not for point-based charge distributions necessary in force fields.
 As a result, uncertainties in quantum-mechanically derived point charges were often 100% or higher, clearly unsuited to quantify chemical bonding or chemical processes in force fields and in molecular simulations.
 IFF utilizes a method to assign atomic charges that translates chemical bonding accurately into molecular models, including metals, oxides, minerals, and organic molecules.
 The models reproduce multipole moments internal to a chemical compound on the basis of experimental data for electron deformation densities, dipole moments (often known to <1% error), as well as consideration of atomization energies, ionization energies, coordination numbers, and trends relative to other chemically similar compounds in the periodic table (the Extended Born Model).
 The method ensures a combination of experimental data and theory to represent chemical bonding and yields up to ten times more reliable and reproducible atomic charges in comparison to the use of quantum methods, with typical uncertainties of 5%.
 This approach is essential to carry out consistent all-atom simulations of compounds across the periodic table that vary widely in the type of chemical bonding and in internal polarity.
 IFF also allows the inclusion of specific features of the electronic structure such as π electrons in graphitic materials and aromatic compounds as well as image charges in metals.